kubapeter/portfolio/Coursera Courses/Specializations/Programming in Python: A Hands-on Introduction/README.md

 4. [Object-Oriented Python: Inheritance and Encapsulation](./Object-Oriented%20Python:%20Inheritance%20and%20Encapsulation)

 ## Remarks
-- Unlike most introductory Python courses this specialization covers object-oriented python.
+- Unlike most introductory Python courses this specialization covers **object-oriented python**.
 - The philosophy of the whole specialization is learning by doing.
 There are no videos, all the concepts are taught by code examples, and coding puzzles.
 - A very well documented specialization.
 From its pdf documents one can really get a deep insight into the course.